CyberDem0n/patroni/docs/citus.rst

     /service/batman/1/members/m4
     ...

-Such an approach was choosen because for most DCS it becomes possible to fetch the entire Citus cluster with a single recursive read request.
+Such an approach was chosen because for most DCS it becomes possible to fetch the entire Citus cluster with a single recursive read request.
 Only Citus coordinator nodes are reading the whole tree, because they have to discover worker nodes.
 Worker nodes are reading only the subtree for their own group and